hansen7/OcCo/readme.md

 ##### Pre-Trained Weights

-We will provide the OcCo pre-trained models for all the three models, you can use them for visualization of completing self-occluded point cloud, fine tuning on classification, scene semantic and object part segmentation tasks.
+We will provide the OcCo pre-trained models for all the three models [here](https://drive.google.com/drive/folders/15H1JH9oTfp_sVkj9nwgnThZHRI9ef2bT?usp=sharing), you can use them for visualization of completing self-occluded point cloud, fine tuning on classification, scene semantic and object part segmentation tasks.